How does Express Entry Program (EE) work?

 f.
 Proof of Funds

-is essential, as you have to prove (under the Express Entry) you have sufficient money t settle in Canada.
+It is essential, as you have to prove (under the Express Entry Program) you have sufficient money t settle in Canada.
 Should you receive an ITA, you need to produce relevant documents for proof.
 The size of your family will determine the amount of money you need to support your family.
 For calculation purpose, your family size is to include you, your spouse, and your dependent children.
 The table below demonstrates the required amount needed to immigrate to Canada.
+In Step 6 we will discuss how much does it cost to immigrate to Canada.

 |No of Members in the Family||Proof of Funds Needed (In-CAD)|